plone/training/docs/glossary.md

     It simplifies the deployment and routing of services and is particularly well-suited for cloud-native and containerized environments, offering features like automatic service discovery, middleware plugins, and robust security options.

-Nginx
+nginx
-    [Nginx](https://nginx.org/en/) is a high-performance web server, reverse proxy, and load balancer that is known for its speed, reliability, and flexibility.
+    [nginx](https://nginx.org/en/) is a high-performance web server, reverse proxy, and load balancer that is known for its speed, reliability, and flexibility.
     It can also serve as a mail proxy server and provides features for HTTP and TCP/UDP applications, making it a popular choice for serving web content, optimizing resource utilization, and enhancing web performance and security.